cristiantobol/developer-toolcamp/session_03_web_app.md

 <a name="start"></a>
 ## Starting the application

-1. Open “package.json”.
-Add the following text to the “start” section:
+1. Open `package.json`.
+Add the following text to the `start` section:

 ```
 "start": "node server.js",